AngelicaWisnes/RoboRally_Game_Project/Deliverables/Mandatory2.md

 -end game if all flags have been reached in order

 We decided to not go into too much more detail re: specs, as we would probably change enough things from now until we would start implementing these changes.
 We intend to be agile, and in each meeting will see what has made sense so far of our planning, and what needs to be rethought.
-We consider a game where a player can pull cards, move from tile to tile and reach an end state via flags to be a good MVP.
+We consider a game where a player can pull cards, move from tile to tile and reach an end state via flags to be a good MVP, and that is our first major goal to reach for.